davidjguru/davidjguru.github.io/_posts/2020-02-25-Thinking-about-drupal-migrations-resources.md

 It is not very easy to talk about migrations in general and, of course, it is not easy in the context of Drupal either.
-To perform migrations it is necessary to have a good knowledge of the technology, data models (in origin and in destination), experience in ETL processes and a certain know-how about how to implement Drupal Plugins (In migrations there is an extensive use of Drupal-Way Plugins).
+To perform migrations it is necessary to have a good knowledge of the technology, data models (in origin and in destination), experience in [ETL processes](https://en.wikipedia.org/wiki/Extract,_transform,_load) and a certain know-how about how to implement Drupal Plugins (In migrations there is an extensive use of Drupal-Way Plugins).

+  In any case, since the topic is extensive and my time is now short, I thought of this article as a summary catalogue (for quick consumption) of tools and basic resources for working with migrations.

 ## 2- Basic Resources (Core Modules)